 Spring Boot REST microservices: Adam helped introduce, design & build Spring Boot Microservices; with the goal of providing a simpler, modern way to build resilient APIs for underlying systems.

 This work included learning and sharing best practice for the Spring framework and various extensions, as well as supporting & mentoring junior team members in Java and Microservice practices.

 Java upgrade/migration planning: Due to his experience with the Java ecosystem, Adam helped I&A and IT teams manage migration to newer versions of Java and plan how to handle the changing nature of Java.

 As part of this work Adam also helped introduce developers to new/improved features of the language, tooling and support options; becoming a point of contact for many Java related questions.

 Technical lead: A large part of Adam's role was to mentor and support team members, sharing experience and useful practices.
 This included code review and pairing sessions, introducing and explaining techniques and investigating learning options.

 More widely, Adam worked with developers, IT, DevOps, security and infrastructure teams to improve dev practices, security training, better knowledge sharing and team collaboration processes across the group.

-Adam worked for Hansard as a senior software engineer between 2007 and 2017.
-This role all aspects of software development on a number of core projects and applications, used by both internal teams and client/customer groups.
+Adam worked for Hansard as a senior software engineer for nearly ten years (2007 to 2017).
+This role covered all aspects of software development on various core projects and applications, used by both internal teams and client/customer groups.

 Adam's projects at Hansard were mainly online applications based on Java, Spring, Hibernate and various Apache libraries, on Tomcat and Glassfish, using Oracle databases.
 These projects included: